om-mani-padme-hum/muddy/README.md

 A Node.js Multi-User Dungeon (MUD) Framework

 ## Current Status:
 Operational in limited form.
 Three default rooms exist.
 One item and one mobile exist in memory are one copy of each are in world.
 Login supported for both existing and new users, both can save, multiple users can be on simultaneously and see each other.
-Basic movement and the ability to look at rooms and see other users, mobiles, objects exist.
+Basic movement and the ability to look at rooms and see other users, mobiles, items exist.

 #### Current Commands:
 * down